parthiv-dev/decentralised-trading-platform/README.md

 npx hardhat run scripts/BatchMintFromIPFS.js --network localhost
 ```

 This script will mint all cards from ID 1 through 100 using metadata on IPFS.
-This will allow the user to view all 100 Pokemons on the trading platform without having to mint each one individually!
+This will allow the user to view all 100 Pokémons on the trading platform without having to mint each one individually!

 ## Technical Documentation